 The women who answered mentioned feeling like they found their soulmate.
 That their love bomber mirrored all of their interests and seemed like the perfect partner who would write them notes, text them good morning, and even send flowers to the office.

 Another example of love bombing is them taking an extreme interest in your passions, hobbies and past.
-As reported, they often use all of this information they gathered by making you vulnerable against you later.
+As reported, they often use all of this information they gathered to make you vulnerable against them later.

 They may start calling, texting, and emailing you constantly to check up on you.
 In today’s digital society, love bombers have an easier time than ever in having constant contact and communication with you.
 They may even ask you to turn on your cell phone location or us IP tracking software to know where you are.
 Another reason to always use a VPN (but that’s a conversation for another day).

 Overall, the love bomber is attempting to win you over by manipulating you.
 That’s the ugly truth.
 You’ll have to take off your rose colored glasses to analyze your own situation.

 If you’ve taken off the rose colored glasses and believe you’re being love bombed, you should make sure you take precautions and develop a safety plan.
 Here’s more information on how to safely leave a narcissist.
 It is up to you on whether to stay in or leave any relationship and when, but we always suggest knowing and following the safety protocols.
 While others may underestimate the love bomber or even view them as a great person, you know their truth and should know how they could react.

 If you are a victim of love bombing or a narcissist, there are dozens of support groups on forums, social media, and in-person meet ups.
 Many will provide advice and overwhelming support.
 We are not going to link to any here to protect these communities.